 What is the licensing model?

-A licensing model is an agreement between a software publisher and its customers that defines the use of their product.
-One common type of licensing model is the perpetual license, where customers pay a one-time, upfront fee to purchase a license for lifetime access to a specific version of the software.
+A licensing model is an agreement between a software publisher and its customers that defines how the customer can use a product, including usage rights, limitations and support terms.
+One common type of licensing model is the perpetual license, where customers pay a one-time, upfront fee to purchase ongoing access to a specific version of the software.

-However, the business may also charge an additional yearly fee for software updates, security patches and technical support.
-Customers who opt not to pay the annual fee can continue to use the product but will not receive bug fixes, ongoing updates or support.
+However, the business may also charge an optional annual maintenance or support fee — often around 15 to 25 percent of the original license cost — to cover software updates, security patches and technical support.
+Customers who opt not to pay the annual fee can continue to use the product as licensed, but they typically won’t receive bug fixes, feature updates or customer support.

 What are the pros and cons of licensing?

-Licensing brings specific benefits and drawbacks for a company.
+Licensing brings specific benefits and drawbacks for an organization.

 These are the potential benefits of a licensing model: